1) Will your trailer hitch skid plate fit my truck?

 14) Is the skid plate bent or welded at the angles?

 Each skid plate is bent with a 200 ton press brake to maintain maximum strength at the most common ground impact point.
 The skid plate is then MIG welded to the 2 x 2 inch shaft and reinforcement brackets.

 15) Is the skid plate powder coated or painted?

 16) Will the skid plate bend?

 It's unlikely, but with a significant impact, even thick steel can bend.
 Mine has been on the the extreme trails in Moab, Utah and in Ouray, Colorado with nothing more than scrapes.
-The bottom plate is designed redundantly to stop if it's bent up against the receiver.
+Remember, the entire skid plate is made from 1/4 inch plate steel.

 17) Does the leading edge plow?

 No, the leading edge of the skid plate sits significantly higher than your differential (rear end) preventing plowing.
-See the Jeep drawing on the first page, notice the angle of the hitch skid plate.
+See the Jeep drawing on the first page, note the angle of the skid plate in relationship to the ground.
 Obviously, there's an exception, if you bury your 4x4 in deep mud.
 In that case, remove the skid plate before going mudding.

 18) Do you ship to Alaska, Hawaii, or other countries?